MuhAlifAnhar/MuhAlifAnhar/README.md

 ![Zee JKT48](https://media.tenor.com/DYcCkHxqO9AAAAAC/zee-zee-jkt48.gif)

+> 🌍 Welcome to my cozy little world.
+There are a few things here to check out — feel free to explore!
+But hey, make sure you’ve grabbed something to drink from the fridge first.
+Coding’s always better with coffee, tea, or even an energy drink, right? 😄

+---

 💻 I'm a **Web Developer** who specializes in building modern and responsive websites using **Laravel** and **Bootstrap**.
 🚀 Passionate about turning ideas into clean, functional, and user-friendly web applications.
 📍 Based in Makassar | ☕ Fueled by code and coffee